009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 * **spacy**
 **  &rightarrow; natural language processing

-spaCy is a huge library with many function.
-Below we listed a few of these function as an overview.

-spaCy is a free, open-source library for advanced Natural Language Processing (NLP) in Python.
+spaCy is a huge library with many functions.
+Below we list a few of these function as an overview.
+It is a open source library for Natural Language Processing (NLP) in Python.
+Natural Language Processing captures natural language and texts and processes them with the help of algorithms and other rules.

-spaCy comes with pretrained pipelines and currently supports tokenization and training for 60+ languages.
-It features state-of-the-art speed and neural network models for tagging, parsing, named entity recognition, text classification and more, multi-task learning with pretrained transformers like BERT, as well as a production-ready training system and easy model packaging, deployment and workflow management. spaCy is commercial open-source software, released under the MIT license.

 <img width="515" alt="image" src="https://user-images.githubusercontent.com/83068247/123808167-cb549200-d8f0-11eb-9878-4093c406b6f1.png">

-**1. Tokenization**

-Word tokens are the basic units of text that appear in any NLPlabeling task.
-The first step in processing text is to break it into tokens.
-Import the Spacy language class to create an NLP object of this class with the code shown in the following code.
-Then process your document using the NLP object and put some text data or your text file into it to process it.
-Select the token you want to print and then print the output using the "Token and Text" function to get the value in text form.
+The goal of natural language processing is to make language and texts understandable for computers in order to operate or control them by speech.
+To extract meaning from speech or texts, it is necessary to understand not only individual words, but also entire sentences, contexts or topics.
+Natural Language Processing starts with tokenisation.
+In this step, the text is divided into tokens.
+Tokens are words, spaces or punctuation marks.
+There are models with their own tokenisation rules for each language.
+Part-of-speech (POS) tagging assigns grammatical properties such as verb, adjective, noun or adverb to the words.
+Another step is lemmatisation.
+Here, the individual words are traced back to their basic forms.
+With the help of Named Entity Recognition (NER), it is possible to assign persons, places, times or other objects such as company names to the recognised entities.
+Dependency parsing assigns syntax dependencies to the identified and tagged tokens.
+Word vectors are used to describe and recognise relationships between words.

 <img width="542" alt="image" src="https://user-images.githubusercontent.com/83068247/123808008-a6601f00-d8f0-11eb-833e-7cd011f4b2f7.png">

-**2. Labeling of word types**

-When we learn basic grammar, we understand the difference between nouns, verbs, adjectives, and adverbs, and while it may seem pointless at the time, it turns out to be a crucial element of natural language processing.

-Spacy provides convenient tools to break sentences into word lists and then assign each word to a specific part of speech based on the context.

-**3. Name entity recognition**

-One of the most common labeling problems is finding entities in the text.
-Typically, name entity recognition represents the names of politicians, actors, and famous places, as well as organizations and products available in that organization's market.

-Simply import the Spacy and Load model and process the text with nlp, then iterate over each entity and print its label.

-**4. Dependency parsing**

-The main concept of dependency parsing is that each linguistic unit (words) is connected by a directed linkage.
-These links are called dependencies in linguistics.

-**5. Matcher**

-The Matcher is very powerful and allows you to start many NLP-based tasks, such as entity extraction, finding patterns that match in the text or document.

-Import the Spacy, Matcher and initialize the matcher with the document and define a pattern you want to find in the document.
-Then add the pattern to the matcher.
-Then print the matches in the matcher documents.